 Compare that to Eleanor Rigby, which briefly describes an old lady and a vicar in a church, and asks where lonely people come from.
 To support the text, a harmonic structure described as “quite spare, with a very small number of chords actually used” is employed.
 Now, I am a fan of The Beetles and I do admire their craft as songwriters, but I would never pretend that their music is “as profound” as Mahler’s symphonic output.
 That just doesn’t make any sense.

-So.
-Seriously, what purpose does understating the symphony’s merits serves.
+I’m not sure what purpose understating the symphony’s merits serves.
 Other than to reinforce the zeitgeist of cultural relativism that runs rampant in the mainstream media, of course.
 But does it help a fan of the Beetles to suggest that Mahler’s symphonic works are ‘pretty-much the same thing’ only longer?
 Will that ring true for them when they experience it?
 I doubt it.
 Would you equate an episode of How I Met Your Mother with the entirety of Citizen Kane?
 No. You wouldn’t.

-What about celebrating the fact that the symphonic repertoire is EPIC; that in fact it represents a creative high-water mark in human history; that it was composed locally but speaks a universal language.
-That pop music is great, but if you want to experience what music is really capable of, at the extreme end of humanity’s creative potential, you should have a listen to this.
+What about celebrating the fact that the symphonic repertoire is EPIC; that it represents a creative high-water mark in human history; that it was composed locally but speaks a universal language.
+That pop music is great, but if you want to experience what music is really capable of at the extreme end of humanity’s creative potential, you should have a listen to this.
 You’ll be amazed.

 That would draw new, curious audiences.

 Professionals in the classical music industry (musicians, ensembles, promoters, broadcasters, journalists), are faced with a choice when trying to attract new fans: either they downplay and dilute the repertoire, or they celebrate the value of the repertoire as it is.
 To me, the former isn’t really an option, because it ceases to be about classical music and becomes something else.
-And in doing so, don’t we end up reinforcing wilful ignorance and anti-intellectualism, which certainly isn’t an antidote to Trump’s mercurial pronouncements.
+And in doing so, we end up reinforcing wilful ignorance and anti-intellectualism, which certainly isn’t an antidote to Trump’s mercurial pronouncements.
 Rather, it throws fuel on the flames.

 *let’s assume his idea of “the symphony” was a vague conception of mid-late 19th century symphonic repertoire, like late Beethoven, Mahler, Bruckner, Sibelius etc. As opposed to the entire symphonic tradition, from the 18th century ‘Sinfonia’ onwards…